rhysuki/thirst/README.md

 This can be used to make custom assertions; see [expect.lua](/thirst/expect.lua) for examples.
 ## Assertions
-These are all part of the `expect` table, included in `thirst.expect`, and all return Assertions (return values omitted in these docs for brevity).
+These are all part of the `expect` table, included in `thirst.expect`.
 You can also make custom assertions with `thirst.create_assertion()`.

+Note: All of them return a Thirst Assertion, but the return values were omitted for brevity.

 ### `expect.pass()`
 Always succeeds.
 Useful when you don't have anything meaningful to test yet.